 Employer’s contribution range between 12.36% to 14.61%.

 The typical work week in Luxembourg consists of 40 hours per week or 8 hours per day.

 It’s important to note that typical working hours can vary by industry in some countries.
 Contact our team for the most up-to-date information!

 When permitted, overtime is limited to 2 hours per day within the limit of a 48 hour week.
 Overtime is prohibited for pregnant women.

-Employees are entitled to a minimum of 26 paid vacation days per year, not including public holidays.
+Employees in Luxembourg are entitled to a minimum of 26 working days of paid vacation per year, which doesn't include public holidays.

 Employees shall inform the employer on the 1st day of sick leave and submit a Medical Certificate by the 3rd day.
 Sick leave may last up to 6 months in a reference period of 18 consecutive months.

 Employers pay 100% salary up to the 77th day of sick leave (whether consecutive or not).

 Luxembourg has strong maternity leave regulations.
 Mothers are entitled to 20 weeks maternity leave, 8 weeks before and 12 weeks after birth.

 Pregnant women and post-pregnancy employees have additional rights, including: